moaizelkacimi-web/moaizelkacimi-web/README.md

 ## Hi there 👋
+I am a Web Development student with a strong interest in learning new technologies and solving problems through clean and efficient code.
+I mainly work with React.js, HTML, CSS, and JavaScript, which I use to build modern, responsive, and user-focused web applications.
+In addition, I am continuously exploring other programming languages and tools to broaden my technical skills and improve my overall development practices.
+I am motivated, curious, and committed to continuous improvement in the field of web development.

 <!--
 **moaizelkacimi-web/moaizelkacimi-web** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.